 \section{Approach}

-As discussed in the introduction, our method relies on a volumetric representation of the object or scene to reconstruct because such a representation is useful for collision-free robot navigation.
-However, volumetric methods are generally less efficient to predict views that maximize dense surface metrics, because they dilute information in the 3D space with a sparser representation, \eg, a voxel-based representation or a global encoding, and thus suffer from a loss in resolution.
+\antoine{Let us consider a depth sensor exploring a 3D scene, at time step $t \geq 0$.
+Using its observations at discrete time steps $j$ with $0 \leq j \leq t$, the sensor has gathered a cloud of points distributed on the surface of the scene.
+We refer to this cloud as the \emph{partial surface point cloud}, as it describes the part of the surface seen --or \emph{covered}-- by the sensor in the scene.
+To solve the NBV problem, we want to identify a camera pose that maximizes the coverage of previously unseen surface.

+To this end, our method takes as input the partial surface point cloud as well as the history of 6D camera poses at time steps $j \leq t$ (\ie all previous positions and orientations of the sensor).
+Our approach is built around two successive steps, each relying on a dedicated neural module as shown in figure~\ref{fig:entire_method}: First, we make a prediction about the geometry of the scene, to estimate where the uncovered points could be.
+Then, we predict the visibility gain of uncovered points from any new camera pose; The NBV is finally selected as the camera with the most new visible points in its field of view.

-To overcome this problem, we first show that we can maximize a surface metric by integrating over a volumetric representation with virtually infinite resolution.
+Although we seek to maximize a surface metric such as surface coverage gain, our method relies on a volumetric representation of the object or scene to reconstruct.
+In this regard, we show that we can maximize a surface metric by integrating over a volumetric representation with virtually infinite resolution.